Data Protection Notice for Committee Members

 - Handling of virtual voting in connection with virtual meetings

-Data processing takes place in accordance with point (b) of Article 6 Paragraph 1 GDPR.
+The data processing takes place in accordance with point (b) of Article 6 Paragraph 1 GDPR.
 In addition, data processing by the DFG takes place for purposes connected to the reporting obligations vis-à-vis the donors of the DFG, also in accordance with point (c) of Article 6 Paragraph 1 GDPR.
+Furthermore, data processing is carried out based on consent pursuant to point (a) of Article 9 Paragraph 2 GDPR when processing special categories of personal data.

 We erase the data once it is no longer necessary for the purposes pursued by us within the framework of the activities as a DFG committee member and provided that no other legal requirements, in particular statutory or contractual retention periods, apply.